 HAMBURGERS, WON TON OR STIR FRY?

 First off, where are winches made?
 This is the most common question next to ‘which winch do I need?’.
 The truth of the matter is that ALL winches are made in China or Taiwan except for Warn and Ramsey.
 But even that statement is not really accurate.
 Warn manufacturers their Zeon and other higher end winches in Oregon but you will find Chinese or Taiwanese parts in them.
-Warn’s lower end winches are typically made in China.
+Warn’s lower end winches, including their VR series, are typically made in China.
 Ramsey, while assembled in Oklahoma does use some Chinese and Taiwanese parts from my research.
 Every other winch is made in Asia, without exception.
 Tis the global economy as of today.

 So then, what is the difference?
 If most winches are made in China or use Chinese parts then why spend more money?
 While there are a handful of factories in China that build winches for all of the winch ‘manufacturers’ and some use a system of ala carte design (you can choose this finish, these solenoids, these levers, etc) some are built to very specific design criteria.
 Some are tested more than others, some components are better than others, most always this is reflected in price and warranty.